 Obtain Workers’ Compensation Insurance

-All businesses with employees are required to carry workers’ compensation insurance coverage through a commercial carrier, on a self-insured basis or through their state’s Workers’ Compensation Insurance program.
+All businesses with employees are required to carry workers’ compensation insurance coverage.
+It must be through a commercial carrier, on a self-insured basis or through their state’s Workers’ Compensation Insurance program.

 Post Required Notices

 Employers are required to display posters in the workplace:

 File Your Taxes

 Employers who pay wages subject to income tax withholding.
 Social Security and Medicare taxes must file IRS Form 941, Employer’s Quarterly Federal Tax Return.
 If you do not have an accounting background or don’t feel confident in filing your food truck business taxes, be sure to reach out to a professional for assistance when hiring your first food truck employees.